 Another helping of Rod Sterling with The House episode from the first season of The Night Gallery.
 An atmospheric tale of a fragile women troubled by dreams of a haunted home.
 With a neat Twilight Zone style twist in the tale.

-Madness abounds in Asylum (aka House of Crazies) an Amicus anthology film from 1972 starring Peter Cushing and written by Robert Bloch.
-This features the most beautifully wrapped corpse in cinema history.
-There are so many great portmanteau films, you could program this whole list just with segments from them alone.
+Madness abounds in Asylum (aka House of Crazies) an Amicus anthology film from 1972 starring Peter Cushing and written by Robert Bloch and features the most beautifully wrapped corpse in cinema history.
+There are so many great portmanteau films, you could program this whole list with just segments from them alone.

 In this Fear on Film clip, Mick Gariss interviews David Cronenberg, John Carpenter and John Landis about horror films and their own work.